 - When you graduate from a university with an MBA degree and start looking for suitable employment opportunities, you might come across many employers who ask for candidates’ GMAT scores.
 In such cases, you must do proper research before taking any such tests and select which will benefit you in the long run.

-- Though GRE is accepted by many international business schools, GMAT is the most preferred choice by the majority of institutes and employers all around the world.
+- Though GRE is accepted by many international business schools, the GMAT is the most preferred choice by the majority of institutes and employers all around the world.

 Which test is easier, GRE or GMAT?